Mitzvat HaLev | Connect to the Heart

 Frequently Asked Questions

-Chochmat family membership for the duration of the program and a year following the B’Mitzvah ceremony (but hopefully more!) is a requirement for hosting a B’Mitzva ritual during Chochmat services with our clergy and musical team.
+Chochmat family membership is a requirement for hosting a B’Mitzva ritual during Chochmat services with our clergy and musical team.
 Families also commit to attending at least one Chochmat service per month for the year leading up to the B’Mitzva.
-All families who would like to hold B’Mitzvah ceremonies during Chochmat services must participate in Chochmat’s B’Mitzva program.

-• Leading Services: We have a meaningful service structure for B’Mitzva rituals and do not customize services for individual students.
-Leading prayers requires tutoring with a member of our prayer leadership team to ensure the student can integrate with our special style of services.
-Choice of prayers and the number of lessons depends on skills and previous knowledge of each student.
+Leading Services: We have a meaningful service structure for B’Mitzva rituals and do not customize services for individual students.
+Leading prayers requires tutoring with a member of our prayer leadership team.
+Choice of prayers depends on skills and previous knowledge of each student.

-We generally hold Shabbat morning services on the second and fourth Saturday of every month.
+We hold Shabbat morning services on the second Saturday of every month.
 You can work with our front office to choose a date once you register for the program.

-Program fees cover the full cost of the monthly learning program and family sessions, monthly mentorship meetings, as well as staff time associated with the B’Mitzva service.
-Tutoring for prayer leadership and Torah reading will be an additional cost, generally around $50-100/hour.
-No additional fees beyond membership are required for the B’Mitzva ritual and blessings during services, though we ask families to sponsor the kiddush lunch after services (ranging from $100 to $300 depending on number of additional guests).
+Program fees cover the two-year learning program, six one-on-one mentorship meetings, as well as clergy and stafftime preparing the B’Mitzva service.
+Additional tutoring for prayer leadership and Torah chanting will be an additional cost, generally around $50/hour.
+We also ask families to sponsor the kiddush lunch after services (estimate of $1000 for catering).

 Reading from the Torah can often be one component of a meaningful B’Mitzva experience.
-In the cohort group, as well as in 1-1 meetings with the lead educator, students will practice and support each other in their Torah learning, from recitation of passages to commentary and analysis.
-We encourage our students to be called up to read some of a parsha from the Torah at their ceremony and we provide additional support and resources for students who wish to do so.
-Instead of focusing solely on this one ritual, our program focuses on building the foundations for a deep life-long relationship with Judaism, which we see as core to becoming a B’Mitzva.
+In the cohort group, as well as in 1-1 meetings with the lead educator, students will practice and support each other in their Torah learning, from understanding of passages to commentary and analysis.
 We see reading from the Torah as just one component of our multifaceted program.

 We see B’Mitzvas as an opportunity for the whole family to deepen their relationship to Jewish tradition and to the Chochmat community.
 We’ve also found that B’Mitzva students are more likely to have a meaningful experience in the program developing their Jewish identity and experimenting with practices if their families are on-board for the journey.